sensingtheforest/audio-streamer/README.md

    ```
    ./mic-setup.sh
    ```
-   * A 10-second recording test will start.
+   * A 10-second recording test should start.
 You should see volume meters (or a vague memory of them) moving.
 Check for `mic-test.wav` in the project folder.
+   * You can adjust the capture vulume in alsamixer.
+Make sure to select your sound card (click on "F6: Select your soundcard", then on "F5: All")
+     ```
+     alsamixer
+     ```
 5. Configure settings:
    * Edit all remaining files ending in "___o" with your settings (settings are commented inside each file).
    * Save them without "___o" (e.g., edit `common___o.sh` and save as `common.sh`).